lawrence415610/portfolio-2023/README.md

-This portfolio built with react, sass, react-bootstrap, react-router
+This portfolio built with react, sass, react-router